12/10/2017 - 329 children’s TV channels currently operate in Europe

 On-demand: a new opportunity for film?

 This free entry public conference will take place in Moscow on Tuesday 10th of October, (9:30-14:00) at the Hotel Sheraton, 1st Tverskaya-Yamskaya str.
 19, Moscow.
 A networking buffet lunch will follow the conference from 13:00 - 14.00.
 Participation is free but registration is compulsory.
-Fill in the form here.
+Registration is now closed.
 Link to complete programme.

 07/09/2017 : Пресс-релиз - Convergence again?
 Cutting out the middle man in the audiovisual sector.
 Brussels conference on media convergence announced!